25FAdam/BigData/README.md

 │   └── test_data.csv         # 1989 test data
 └── README.md                 # Project description and instructions
-└── Documentation_Report.pdf  # Documentation of the project and report of the results
+└── Documentation_Report.pdf  # Documentation of the project and report of the results └── requirements.txt              # Python dependencies required to run the notebook
 ```

 ## 📊 Problem Statement